juliantom/Pangenomes_of_the_Human_Oral_Microbiome/workflow/genome_processing/CODE.md

 ####################
 # Install NCBI Datasets
-# only needed once and didn't break anvi'o
+# only needed once and can be installed inside anvi'o
 ####################

 # Choose one option